-It’s not about the type of bike.
+How to prepare - it's not about the type of bike

-Road bikes, touring bikes, hybrids, tandems, recumbents, Bromptons, ladies’ shopping bikes with big baskets, full suspension mountain bikes, Halfords ‘speshuls’, a tall bike... we’ve seen them all, and they’ve all made it to the end of the ride.
+Road bikes, touring bikes, hybrids, tandems, recumbents, Bromptons, ladies’ shopping bikes with big baskets, full suspension mountain bikes, Halfords ‘specials’, a tall bike... we’ve seen them all, and they’ve all made it to the end of the ride.

 But... we’ve also seen a lot of people make their ride tougher than it needs to be.
 Do spend a little time going over your bike with the list below and see if you can’t make life easier for yourself.

 The first, biggest rule is...

 Lose everything that you don’t really, really need.

 The lighter the bike, the easier the ride and the lower the risk of parts playing up.
 If you’re on a road bike or mountain bike with clip-on mudguards, consider taking them off.
 This type of mudguard is intent on working loose and rubbing against your wheel.
 If they’re not doing that, they’re rattling.